code-pushup/cli/packages/plugin-coverage/README.md

    };
    ```

-4. (Optional) Reference audits which you wish to include in custom categories (use `npx code-pushup print-config` to list audits and groups).
+4. (Optional) Reference individual audits or the provided plugin group which you wish to include in custom categories (use `npx code-pushup print-config` to list audits and groups).

    💡 Assign weights based on what influence each coverage type should have on the overall category score (assign weight 0 to only include as extra info, without influencing category score).